 These days most people know the importance of reading labels on their food and drink choices before purchasing or consuming them.
-Words like ‘high fructose corn syrup’ and ‘red dye’ give health conscious folks the warning they need to avoid undesirable and risky ingredients.
+Words like ‘high fructose corn syrup’ and ‘red dye’ give health conscious folks the warning about food additives that they need to avoid.

 While watching out for such terms on labels is an important first step, unfortunately many other unhealthy and even dangerous ingredients can be found lurking on labels under seemingly innocent names.
 Take a look to find out the top six food additives you will want to avoid!

 - Cane Sugar/Juice.
 Research is revealing that all the excess sugar in the standard American diet (S.A.D.) is responsible for a host of serious health problems people are facing.
 From obesity to diabetes to heart disease, added sugars are causing major impacts on health and well-being.
 In attempts to keep profits high as people learn to avoid added sugars, manufacturers are labeling sugar under terms that sound healthier.
 The problem is all added sugars have the same negative effects on your health.
 Look out for terms like cane sugar, cane juice, fructose, beet sugar, turbinado, sugar in the raw, among others.